-Hi!
-I’m a software engineer, designer, and researcher.
-I work on technologies that expand what people can think and do.
+I'm an applied researcher, focused on creating user interfaces that expand what people can think and do.

 Prior to my current work, I helped build iOS at Apple and led R&D at Khan Academy.